History of capitalism

-The processes by which capitalism emerged, evolved, and spread are the subject of extensive research and debate among historians.
+Some historians argue that the roots of modern capitalism lie in the "crisis of the Late Middle Ages," a period of conflict between the aristocracy and agricultural workers.
+This system differs from earlier forms of trade by focusing on surplus value from production rather than simply "buying cheap and selling dear."
+Conceptions of capitalism have evolved significantly over time, influenced by various political and analytical viewpoints.
 Debates sometimes focus on how to bring substantive historical data to bear on key questions.
-Key parameters of debate include: the extent to which capitalism is a natural human behavior, versus the extent to which it arises from specific historical circumstances; whether its origins lie in towns and trade or in rural property relations; the role of class conflict; the role of the state; the extent to which capitalism is a distinctively European innovation; its relationship with European imperialism; whether technological change is a driver or merely a secondary byproduct of capitalism; and whether or not it is the most beneficial way to organize human societies.
+Key parameters of debate include: the extent to which capitalism is natural, versus the extent to which it arises from specific historical circumstances; whether its origins lie in towns and trade or in rural property relations; the role of class conflict; the role of the state; the extent to which capitalism is a distinctively European innovation; its relationship with European imperialism; whether technological change is a driver or merely a secondary byproduct of capitalism; and whether or not it is the most beneficial way to organize human societies.